BryanEF00/1-trybe-lessons-learned/README.md

 # About The Project

-This project was developed during the Fundamentals module of Trybe's Web Development Course.
+This project was developed during the Fundamentals Module of Trybe's Web Development Course.

 <br/>